Simon Boccanegra

 Paolo and Pietro, commoners, vie to end aristocratic rule.
 They persuade Simon Boccanegra to stand for election as Doge.
 A former pirate, Boccanegra hopes that as Doge he would be allowed to wed his beloved Maria, daughter of the aristocrat Jacopo Fiesco.

-Fiesco conceals the news that Maria has died and visits Boccanegra, insisting the child is returned to the maternal home.
-But, some time back, the child vanished.
+Fiesco conceals the news that Maria has died.
+He insists Boccanegra return the child to the maternal home; he learns that the child has vanished.
 On entering Fiesco’s palace, Boccanegra discovers Maria’s corpse.
 The crowds hail him Doge – an office held for life.

 Act 1